pmurga/pablo_API_JSON/README.md

 - GET

-To see all the files in db
+To see all files in db / path

 curl -u $APIUSER:$APIPASS -i $API1/json